Sutton Veny: Notable buildings

 Polebridge, a rambling former farmhouse near St Leonard's church, has at its core the great hall of a 14th-century house.
 The building was altered in the 17th century and extended in 1902.
 Nearby is the Grade II* listed former rectory known as the Old Manor House.
 Originally a 14th-century hall house, it was altered in the late 17th century and wings were added in the 1850s.

 Greenhill House (now Sutton Veny House) was built in 1856 on the site of an earlier house, for Joseph Everett of Heytesbury.
 Standing in parkland and with formal gardens, the two-storey Regency-style ashlar house has a seven-window front, with a domed projection and Tuscan columns, and more columns form a verandah at the right side.
 Interior features such as the stairs, round-arched openings, panelling and fireplaces are in the style of the 17th and early 18th centuries.
 Lodges of similar date at the north and south entrances to the grounds have distyle in antis porticos.
-Renamed Sutton Veny House around the 1920s, since at the 1980s it has been used as a nursing home.
+Renamed Sutton Veny House around the 1920s, since the 1980s it has been used as a nursing home.

 Everett also built, in Tudor style, Greenhill Farm and a range of farm buildings and estate houses next to it along the Norton Bavant road.